Leadership in Public Science

 We engage the public in scientific discourse to shape the way we view and interact with the world.

 Our cluster focuses on citizen science and science communication.
 We conduct research that directly engages the public, particularly those in underserved communities, in citizen science research.
 We also study the impact of public participation in science, particularly in informal educational settings.
 Our interdisciplinary research will develop best practices and theoretical frameworks for improving the way researchers communicate their science and engage stakeholders.
 Building on these foundations, our cluster will grow and integrate science communication and public engagement programs that train NC State scientists to more effectively communicate across diverse publics.
-We will partner with faculty leading complementary programs and lead campus-wide efforts that promote public engagement in science.Open Positions
+We will partner with faculty leading complementary programs and lead campus-wide efforts that promote public engagement in science.Cluster Website

 We will expand NC State’s impact and global reach while leveraging our tremendous existing strengths and extension legacy.
 The innovations, partnerships and scholarship emerging from this cluster will shift the way researchers create new opportunities for interdisciplinary research and teaching, and enhance the university’s competitiveness for research funding.
 Most importantly, this cluster will result in a more scientifically literate public, one better equipped to make informed decisions about grand societal challenges related to health, energy, security and the environment.